barcar/WeeWX-Backup/README.md

 - /usr/share/weewx/user

-The name of the tgz archive will be composed of *weewx-date.tgz*
+The name of the tgz archive will be composed of *weewx-date.tgz* Two options can be used, with or without stopping weewx.

 On my Pi, the script runs every Sunday at 2 am as a cron job:
 `0 2 * * 7 /home/pi/weewx_backup.sh`